dnguyensr/SDcan5/README.md

 * Users can join events and service projects as volunteers
 * Users can reach organizations to donate
 * Organizers can add events

+***

+## To Do
+* Add admin attribute to users
+* Write tests for users
+* Add approved organizers to organizations
+* Rewrite tests for organizations index
+* Write tests for organizations controller